Strattoss/WDAI_lab/lab6/travelAgency/docs/README.md

+# Info
-# This folder contains files for full-built web app for GitHub Pages to host it
+This folder contains files for full-built web app for GitHub Pages to host it